You wouldn’t fly without the proper checks being carried out, so why drive without them?

 Every year Highways England traffic officers deal with more than 85,000 breakdowns on the roads they patrol.

-In the last 2 years, more than 40 per cent of these breakdowns were caused by vehicles running out of fuel, poor tyre maintenance, power loss and engine trouble.
+Evidence shows that more than 40 percent of these breakdowns were caused by vehicles running out of fuel, poor tyre maintenance, power loss and engine trouble.

 Highways England recommend carrying out a few quick and easy checks to ensure you and your vehicle are safely equipped to drive.